 Cocaine addiction can take hold from your first experience with the drug.
-Unlike other drugs that are physically addictive such as alcohol and heroin, cocaine is psychologically addictive.
-It’s second-only to methamphetamine in regards to strength of dependency.
+Unlike other drugs that are physically addictive, such as alcohol and heroin, cocaine is psychologically addictive.
+It’s second only to methamphetamine in regards to the strength of dependency.
 With the highs lasting just 15-30 minutes, you’re more likely to binge with it.
 The more and faster you use it, the stronger that dependency becomes.

-When your body begins adjusting to a lack of cocaine, you may experience a number of side effects.
-Depending on various factors including length and severity of your addiction, mood disorders and personal background, you may have a completely different experience from someone else in recovery.
+When your body begins adjusting to a lack of cocaine, you may experience several side effects.
+Depending on various factors, including the length and severity of your addiction, mood disorders, and personal background, you may have a completely different experience from someone else in recovery.

 These symptoms are not life-threatening, but if you remain unassisted during this trying time, your chances for relapse or overdose are dramatically higher than those of someone in a treatment program.